-The pigmentation of all of the shadows in the ColourPop Set In Stone palette is very, very good.
+The pigmentation of all of the shadows in the ColourPop Set In Stone Palette is very, very good.
 The mattes are soft, bendable and creamy without being too loose or tightly packed in the pan.
-When I dip my brush in the pans I don’t get a ton of kickup, nor do I get an excessive amount of fallout under my eyes.
+When I dip my brush into the pans I don’t get a ton of kick up, nor do I get an excessive amount of fallout under my eyes.
 I minimize any fallout by lightly tapping off my brush after dipping into the eyeshadow so I’m not over applying the shadow to my eyelids.

 The metallic shadows are smooth, creamy and apply beautifully to the eyes.
-I usually apply them dry to my eyelids.
-I don’t know if I’m experiencing signs of aging or if my skin is just really, really dry from the winter, but I find applying shimmers with a wet brush to my eyelids these days seems to highlight texture on my eyelids.
+I usually apply the shadows dry to my eyelids.
+I don’t know if I’m experiencing signs of aging or if my skin is just really, really dry from the winter, but I find applying shimmers with a wet brush to my eyelids seems to highlight texture on my eyelids.
 The application is smoother when I apply my metallic shadows dry!

 ColourPop Set In Stone Palette Swatches

-As you can see from the swatches above you really do have everything in this palette for a complete neutral eyeshadow.
-These shades are perfect for a muted natural or full glam eyeshadow look!
+As you can see from the swatches above you really do have everything in this palette for a complete warm toned neutral eyeshadow look.
+These shades are perfect for a natural or full glam makeup look!
 You can see that the creme shade Rock Solid (first shadow from the top) has a decent amount of pigment and a slight sheen to it when applied on it’s own.
 The shimmers are reflective, especially that champagne shade Stone Werk!

 ColourPop Set In Stone Palette